cloudquery/cloudquery/website/pages/docs/reference/destination-spec.md

 ### batch_size
 {/*<!-- vale on -->*/}

-(`int`, optional, default: `10000`)
+(`int`, optional)

 The number of resources to insert in a single batch.
 Only relevant for plugins that utilize batching.
+Each plugin has its own default value.

 ### spec